TrestenPool/MainPage/_posts/2025-04-14-Udemy-Dotnet-Core-Ultimate-Guide.md

 What are tag helpers
   - classes that can be invoked as an html tag or an html attribute
+  - processed at runtime on the server.
+When the razor view is compiled, asp.net core looks for html elements with special attributes like asp-for and asp-controller, they are parsed and transformed into the html output sent to the client

 Example
   - `<input aspfor="ModelProperty">`